CronyTips/CronyTips/content/post/2020/tachiyomi-open-source-manga-reader-for-android.md

 ---

-After closing of MangaRock I'm sure that a lot of manga readers had a hard time searching for a differnet manga reader.
+After closing of MangaRock I'm sure that a lot of manga readers had a hard time searching for a different manga reader.
 That is why I'm going to introduce you an open-source alternative that is much better than MangaRock named [Tachiyomi](https://tachiyomi.org/).
 Why do I say that Tachiyomi is better than MangaRock, well let me name a couple of reasons.

 - Completely free